Inference

 • Already sliced distributed weights are reasoned on a single card, and so on.

-The weights need to be additionally transformed in terms of the way they are sliced to match the way the model is sliced in the actual inference task.
+The command samples in the following contents are all used in the way of online autoslicing.
 It is recommended to use online autoslicing by setting the command parameters --auto_trans_ckpt to -True and -src_strategy_path_or_dir to the weighted slicing strategy file or directory path (which is saved by default after training under ./output/strategy) are automatically sliced in the inference task.
 Details can be found in Distributed Weight Slicing and Merging.

 Single-Device Inference